 Fortress is a western Canadian licensed insurance company focusing on specialty and surplus lines of business within the Canadian insurance marketplace.
-Fortress is licensed in B.C., Alberta, Saskatchewan, Manitoba, Ontario, and the Territories for property, boiler and machinery, marine, and accident and sickness insurance.
+Fortress is licensed in B.C., Alberta, Saskatchewan, Manitoba, Ontario, and the Territories for property, liability, surety, fidelity, boiler and machinery, marine, accident and sickness and legal expense insurance.
 In Alberta, Fortress also maintains a license in third-party auto liability, but only to its pre-existing customer.

-In the first years from the acquisition by Western, Fortress will participate only in established, quality, commercial insurance programs and accounts administered by known and trusted SBPs (as defined below).
-There will be no auto insurance exposure and/or any direct to customer offerings.
-Participating only in select opportunities, Fortress will assume a subordinate exposure position (maximum limit \$1,500,000 on any one loss, and net risk retention of \$450,000 after reinsurance consideration of \$850,000) as a subscriber following the lead insurer.
-In accordance with its licenses, Fortress can not be the lead on any policy, subscribe for more than the lead insurer or set rates, or issue any policy documents.
+Fortress is participating only in established, quality, commercial insurance programs and accounts administered by known and trusted SBPs (as defined below).
+There is no auto insurance exposure and/or any direct to customer offerings.
+Participating only in select opportunities, Fortress assumes mostly a subordinate exposure position as a subscriber following the lead insurer for most opportunities, recently Fortress has been taking larger subscription shares of policy where appropriate.

 Fortress has an auto liability insurance coverage division, known as the Budget auto division, that was operating prior to the acquisition by Western.
-This division will continue; however, through various financial structures and credit risk security instruments between the shareholders of Fortress (referred to as a "Cost Neutral Mechanism"), the capital of Fortress will not be exposed to the Budget auto division insurance risk.
+This division continues; however, through various financial structures and credit risk security instruments between the shareholders of Fortress (referred to as a "Cost Neutral Mechanism"), the capital of Fortress is not exposed to the Budget auto division insurance risk.

-Fortress participates only as a subscriber to commercial insurance policies.
+Fortress participates mostly as a subscriber to commercial insurance policies.
 Business is being developed through relationships with select independent insurance brokers and managing general agents, referred to as supporting broker partners ("SBPs").
 Under the management of the SBP, the lead insurer is responsible for pricing, underwriting, loss-control and claims management.
 In conjunction with the lead insurer, the SBP is responsible for all policy and client administration and service functions.
 Fortress will receive risk, premium and claims data via secure data bordereaux as established with the SBP.
 Specifics of insurance coverage, limits provided by Fortress, risk appetite participation and related details vary by program as uniquely negotiated for the risk assumed.

 Reinsurance is a long-term requirement for Fortress's general insurance non-auto business.
 Fortress has multiple providers for quota share and catastrophe reinsurance protection.
 Fortress has negotiated typical terms with its reinsurance partners, including exposure limits, premium payment, ceding commission structure, risk and claims administration.
-Fortress will participate in policies to a maximum limit of \$1,500,000 with reinsurance cover at 70%, capping the single-loss exposure of Fortress to \$450,000.
+Fortress will participate in policies to a maximum limit of \$20,000,000 with reinsurance cover up to 95% of the loss, capping the single-loss exposure of Fortress to \$1,000,000.
 Fortress's risk exposure is further covered by catastrophe reinsurance for severe natural disaster occurrences over a certain threshold of losses which is reviewed multiple times per year to ensure adequate coverage.
 A retention amount is negotiated and all losses above this threshold are covered by the reinsurer up to a certain limit.
 These benchmarks are adjusted regularly as the portfolio grows and exposure changes.